zmike/zmike.github.io/_posts/2020-08-06-shader-testing.md

 But this time is different.
 This time I'm going to be looking into a specific test format, namely piglit shader tests.

-Shader tests in piglit are tests which are passed through the `shader_runner` binary, which parses `.shader_test` files to automatically generate tests based on GLSL without requiring any actual GL code.
+Shader tests in piglit are tests which are passed through piglit's undocumented `shader_runner` binary, which parses `*.shader_test` files at runtime to automatically produce tests based on GLSL without requiring any actual GL code and only minimal boilerplate.
 This makes writing tests easy, and, more importantly for my own use case, it makes debugging them easier.

 ## An Example
 ```